aarondyck/smbwatch/README.md

 `smbwatch` is a simple `systemd`-based service designed to monitor the memory usage of Samba processes and preemptively prevent out-of-memory issues by flushing the filesystem cache.

-## 💡 The Problem

-File servers, especially those running Samba, can sometimes experience performance degradation or even run out of memory due to aggressive caching.
-This is often caused by the Linux kernel holding a large amount of data in its page cache, which can consume available RAM.
-While this caching is generally a good thing, in some scenarios it can lead to instability.
-The `smbwatch` tool was created to address this specific problem by proactively running the `sync` command to flush the cache before it becomes a critical issue.

 ## ⚙️ How It Works

 This project consists of four main components: